-New Scalefast beauty & wellness reports reveal crucial efficiency opportunities for beauty and wellness brands to partner with end-to-end eCommerce solutions to boost sustainability and profit
+New Scalefast beauty and wellness reports reveal crucial efficiency opportunities for beauty and wellness brands to partner with end-to-end eCommerce solutions to boost sustainability and profit

 LOS ANGELES – July 15, 2021 – Scalefast, a Los Angeles-based digital commerce solution that is changing the way modern brands do direct-to-consumer (DTC) eCommerce, released the first of a pair of reports, “Beauty Digital Hype Report: Shoppers and Sustainability” and “Beauty Digital Hype Report: Generational Rifts in Shopping Behavior,” revealing that U.S. consumers lean toward sustainability in their personal lives and expect the beauty and wellness brands they purchase to do the same.